Stanford Children’s Health

 Letter from the Program Director

-Dr Megan Imrie, Clinical Assistant Professor, Orthopaedic Surgery
+Dr. Meghan Imrie, Clinical Associate Professor, Orthopaedic Surgery

-Thank you for your interest in our program- an update on our progress follows.
-We have an outstanding faculty with subspecialty interests including spinal deformity, sports medicine, childhood and adolescent hip disorders, limb deformities, oncology and neuromuscular disorders.
-My personal interests in pediatric foot and ankle disorders and musculoskeletal trauma added to the expertise already present in these areas.
+Thank you for your interest in our program.
+Our POSNA accredited fellowship provides the opportunity for a broad, yet in depth, experience in all aspects of pediatric orthopaedics.
+We have an outstanding faculty of 11 pediatric orthopaedic surgeons with subspecialty interests that include spinal deformity, sports medicine, childhood and adolescent hip disorders, limb deformities, oncology and neuromuscular disorders.
+Our research program has been ramping up since the addition of Katie Hastings MPH as our research coordinator a year ago and we have several gait labs to add to our fellow’s experience.
 I am excited to be a part of this terrific group of faculties, and to help advance our excellent resident and fellow educational programs.

 Completed and signed Central Application Service (CAS) application forms